Customer Retention Strategies for Small Business Owners & Agencies

 A great way to achieve this is by personalizing the experience.
 According to a study published by Statista, 90% of consumers don’t appreciate irrelevant brand messaging.

 One of the main reasons customers turn to small businesses is due to the fact that those offer a more personal touch.
-Funnel your client base into a CRM that you keep up-to-date with every little detail, from purchases to interactions with your emails.
+Funnel your client base into a CRM such as ActiveCampaign that you keep up-to-date with every little detail, from purchases to interactions with your emails.

 A simple personalization strategy any agency owner can use is to rely on your CRM data to send a coupon for birthdays.